Skip to content

 What I Mean When I Say This Is Not a Self-Help Book

-The distinction matters because a self-help book asks you to change your behavior.
-A framework asks you to change how you see.
 Once you understand that what the world calls luck is typically the intersection of preparedness, opportunity, and action, you start reading situations differently.
 You stop attributing outcomes to chance and start looking for the mechanics.

 This is a book for people who think analytically about the world and want a sharper lens for evaluating why things happen the way they do.
 It is for the person who has watched someone else succeed and wondered whether the outcome was really as random as it appeared.